axkit/refbook/README.md

 ## Concepts
 #### Reference Book
-Reference book is a plain table usually stores attributes of business objects, like {id, name}.
+Reference book is a plain table usually used as lookup.
 Reference table can refer to  another reference table (M:1, 1:M).
 As instance: Towns->Countries->Currencies.
 I recommend to count table as reference book when:
 * table has limited amount of rows
 * mostly, new rows are introduced by human